Neural Networks Efficiently Learn Low-Dimensional Representations with SGD: Auxiliary Lemmas

 \subsection{Compressibility}

-NNs exhibit compressiblity features in empirical studies, which is known to be associated with better generalization.
+NNs exhibit compressibility features in empirical studies, which is known to be associated with better generalization.
 Under the assumption that the trained network is compressible, several works established generalization bounds, see e.g.~\cite{arora2018stronger, suzuki2020compression}.
 However, a theoretical justification of this assumption, specifically for a NN trained with SGD, was missing.
-Indeed, Theorem~\ref{thm:sgd} provides a concrete answer to this question; since the SGD iterate $\bW^T$ converge to a low-rank matrix, the resulting weights are compressible.
+Indeed, Theorem~\ref{thm:sgd} provides a concrete answer to this question; since the SGD iterate $\bW^T$ converges to a low-rank matrix, the resulting weights are compressible.
 More precisely, let $\pi_k : \reals^{m\times k} \to \reals^{m \times k}$ be the low-rank approximation operator defined by As $\bW^T_\parallel$ lies in the principal subspace, it has rank at most $k$.
 Thus, we can write and the following is an immediate consequence of the bound in Theorem~\ref{thm:sgd}, that is $\fronorm{\bW^T_\perp}/\sqrt{m} \lesssim \sqrt{d/T}$, combined with the Lipschitzness of $\RiskTr_\tau(\bW)$, which we prove in Lemma \ref{lem:risk_lip}. \begin{proposition} Consider the setting of Theorem \ref{thm:sgd} with either decreasing or constant step size.
 Then, with probability at least $1-\delta$,

 where we let $\kappa = 1$ for decreasing step size and $\kappa = \sqrt{\log(T)}$ for constant step size. \end{proposition} The above result demonstrates that the low-dimensionality exhibited by the trained NN provides a rate of $\mathcal{O}(\sqrt{d/T})$ for the gap between its population risk and that of its compressed version.
-The bound is independent of both the width $m$ and the dimension of the principal subspace $k$ as it merely follows by the Lipschitzness of the population risk and the remark after Theorem~\ref{thm:sgd}.
+The bound is independent of both the width $m$ and the number of indices $k$ of the teacher model as it merely follows by the Lipschitzness of the population risk and the remark after Theorem~\ref{thm:sgd}.
 Finally, we highlight that \cite{suzuki2020compression} provides generalization bounds by assuming a near low-rank structure for the weight matrix, namely that its $j$th singular value decays proportional to $j^{-\alpha}$ for some $\alpha > {1}/{2}$.
 However, this condition imposes a structure quite different than what we proved in Theorem~\ref{thm:sgd}.